RuanCosta-Jitterbit/webappsnap/README.md

    Optional:

    - `SNAP_IMG_WIDTH`: The snap image width (in pixels).
 Default: 1280

    - `SNAP_IMG_HEIGHT`: The snap image height (in pixels).
 Default: 720

    - `SNAP_JPG_QUALITY`: For JPG format, the image quality (a percent value) can help reduce file size.
 Default: 100

    - `SNAP_IMG_EXT`: Set to `.png` for PNG format images.
 Default: `.jpg`

    - `SNAP_IMG_SEQ`: Set to `true` to prefix image filenames with a sequence number.
 Useful for testing and identifying images.
 Default: `false`

    - `SNAP_IMG_PFX`: After the optional sequence number, a secondary prefix is added to the filename.
-Default: `PMM`

    - `SNAP_IMG_DIR`: Where to save images.
 Default: `./images`.
 This is the base directory within which two additional subdirectories are created: `<name>/SNAP_IMG_WIDTHxSNAP_IMG_HEIGHT`.
 E.g `./images/myserver/1920x1080/`

-   - `SNAP_LOG_IN`: Set to true to snap the login page, log in, and click the 'skip password change' button.
-Default: true.
+   - `SNAP_LOG_IN`: Set to true to snap the login page, log in.

 4. Run the wrapper script: